southwick-associates/sadash/github_vignettes/prepare-license-data.md

 ### State License Years

-The individual dashboards rely up state-defined license years based on effective dates (unlike sales dates as is done for the national/regional dashboards).
+The individual dashboards use state-defined license years based on effective dates (unlike strict calendar-year sale dates as is done for the national/regional dashboards).
 These sometimes (but not always) follow calendar years, and some percentage of sales for a given license year will fall outside the relevant dates.
-As a consequence the "month" variable is defined based on an unbounded integer range: ..., -1 (previous Nov), 0 (previous Dec), 1 (Jan), 2 (Feb), ..., 12 (Dec), 13 (Jan), 14 (Feb), ...
+As a consequence the "month" variable is defined based on an unbounded integer range: `..., -1 (previous Nov), 0 (previous Dec), 1 (Jan), 2 (Feb), ..., 12 (Dec), 13 (Jan), 14 (Feb), ...`

 #### Examples